zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 Harry's mind was racing.

-What I want more than anything else in the world at the moment, he thought, is to find the Stone beforeQuirrell does.
-So if I look in the mirror, I should see myseff finding it -- which means I'll see where it's hidden!
+What I want more than anything else in the world at the moment, he thought, is to find the Stone before Quirrell does.
+So if I look in the mirror, I should see myself finding it -- which means I'll see where it's hidden!
 But how can I look without Quirrell realizing what I'm up

 234